 The Swanky Mint is a hostel placed in a renovated textile-dye and dry cleaning factory that dates back to the late 19th century.
 Its unique appearance is a combination of industrial machinery, modern design and technology and eco-friendly sustainable environment.

-Public transportation is pretty cheap and very efficient way of transportation.
+– Public transportation is pretty cheap and very efficient.
 However, Uber and Cammeo Taxi offer super cheap prices and it’s recommended to use them whenever you need fast and cheap transport.